PrairieLearn/PrairieLearn/rfcs/0000-question-sets.md

 ## Discovery

-At first, the existencen of question sets will probably be shared directly between staff from courses.
+At first, the existence of question sets will probably be shared directly between staff from courses.
 However, this word-of-mouth does not scale well.
 There should be a way to see what question sets exist, both globally and on a particular instance of PrairieLearn.